LudoBermejo/dev.ludobermejo.es/_posts/2015-09-30-prototype-pattern.markdown

                 },
                 killHimNow: {
                     value: function() {
-                        console.log("Ok, it's dead.
-It was a king in the north.
+                         console.log("Ok, it's dead. " +
+                                     "It was a king in the north.
 What do you expect?");
                    },
                     enumerable: true
                 }
             }